nycmeshnet/nycmesh.net/content/blog/streetwatchlive.md

 ![Streetwatch Live redesigns](/img/blog/DOT2_Image5_sm.jpg)
 ![Streetwatch Live redesigns](/img/blog/DOT2_Image4_sm.gif)

-*Design Team credit: Winnie Yoe, Craig Winkleman, Shea Molloy*
+*Design Team credit: Winnie, Craig, Shea*

 Another pivot we’ve made to accommodate findings from our research has been developing computer vision (CV) applications to anonymize public data.
 In finding [other projects that use CV to identify important objects in high-risk situations](https://forensic-architecture.org/investigation/detecting-tear-gas) and contribute to the data needed to understand the gravity of those situations, we’ve started exploring what visual cues we can use from footage while still minimizing risk.
 We are currently exploring how it would be possible to anonymize protestors effectively, identify police presence, and estimate crowd sizes with enough camera footage.
 These approaches need to be developed to minimize risk at scale while providing tangible enough value to activists to justify its existence.